-Represents performance units of restricted stock, 80% of which are earned provided that the applicable performance metric is met (average minimum ROIC) for four fiscal quarters (the third and fourth quarters of fiscal 2019 and the first and second quarters of fiscal 2020) of at least 4.9% (the "Threshold Performance Level").
-Achievement of a 6.0% ROIC (the "Target Performance Level") over the same period would result 100% of the performance units having ben earned and achievement of a 7.0% ROIC (the "Maximum Performance Level") would result in 200% of the performance units having been earned.
-A straight-line interpolation calculation will be used to determine the actual number of performance units that vest if the ROIC falls in between the Threshold, Target and Maximum Performance Levels, earned performance units will vest annually over three years, 50% on the first and 25% on each of the second and third anniversary dates.
+2 Represents performance-based RSUs (80% of the target), earned provided that the applicable performance metric is met (average minimum ROIC) for four fiscal quarters (the third and fourth quarters of fiscal 2020 and the first and second quarters of fiscal 2021) of at least 6.2% (the "Threshold Performance Level").
+Achievement of a 7.7% ROIC (the "Target Performance Level") over the same period would result 100% of the performance units having ben earned and achievement of a 10.0% ROIC (the "Maximum Performance Level") would result in 200% of the performance units having been earned.
+A straight-line interpolation calculation will be used to determine the actual number of performance units that vest if the ROIC falls in between the Threshold, Target and Maximum Performance Levels, earned performance units will vest annually over three years, 50% on the first and 25% on each of the second and third anniversary